transcom/mymove/docs/how-to/use-mtls-with-cac.md

       prereqs
     ```

-2. Plug in your card reader
+2. Plug in your card reader to your computer

 3. Insert your CAC into the reader